fire1ce/3os.org/docs/guides/synology/allow-ssh-with-rsa-key.md

 ---
-title: Allow SSH With RSA KEY
 description: how to allow and ssh with rsa yes to synology dsm
 ---

+# Allow SSH With RSA Key

 * Log into Synology web UI as an administrator user
 * Enable “User Home”